Kappa Virginis

 Kappa Virginis (κ Virginis, abbreviated Kappa Vir, κ Vir), officially named Kang /'kæN/, is a solitary star in the zodiac constellation of Virgo.
 It has an apparent visual magnitude of 4.18, which is sufficiently bright to be seen with the naked eye.
 Based upon stellar parallax measurements, the distance to this star is about 255 light-years.

 Nomenclature

 κ Virginis (Latinised to Kappa Virginis) is the star's Bayer designation.

-In Chinese, 亢宿 (Kàng Sù), meaning Neck, refers to an asterism consisting of Kappa Virginis, Iota Virginis, Phi Virginis and Lambda Virginis.
-Consequently, Kappa Virginis itself is known as 亢宿一 (Káng Sù yī), "the First Star of Neck".
+In Chinese, 亢宿 (Kàng Xiù), meaning Neck, refers to an asterism consisting of Kappa Virginis, Iota Virginis, Phi Virginis and Lambda Virginis.
+Consequently, Kappa Virginis itself is known as 亢宿一 (Kàng Xiù yī), "the First Star of Neck".

 In 2016, the IAU organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 The WGSN approved the name Kang for this star on 30 June and it is now so included in the List of IAU-approved Star Names.